TeamJeeves/Jeeves-Bot-Documentation/docs/commands/world info/affix.md

 * `!affix EU` - Displays the current affixes for this week on the EU servers

-* `!affix schedule`    - Displays the 2 month rotation of all affixes
+* `!affix schedule`    - Displays the 2-month rotation of all affixes

-* `!affix bolstering`    - Displays how long until bolstering will be active again (can replace with desired affix)
+* `!affix bolstering`    - Displays how long until bolstering will be active again (can replace with the desired affix)